 Additional Needs/Disability Consultations

-Draft SEND strategy supporting children and young people with SEND across Cambridgeshire and Peterborough – closes November 12 1018
+Draft SEND strategy supporting children and young people with SEND across Cambridgeshire and Peterborough – closed November 12 1018

 Pinpoint and parents have been among those working with the local authority on this new draft which sets out a vision and strategy for children and young people aged 0 – 25 years with special educational needs and disabilities.